kagestonedragon/auto_header/README.md

 Auto_header it's easiest way to create your own header file with prototypes.
 <b>C Language projects only.</b>

+Also try Auto_make.
+With it, you can write a script that will help automate routine work.

 ### Not working

 * `Maybe some things :)` Let me know about it.